volodya-lombrozo/xnav/README.md

 Xnav is a library designed for seamless navigation and querying of XML documents, inspired by the simplicity and elegance of XPath.
-With Xnav, developers can easily traverse, manipulate, and extract information from XML structures.
+With Xnav, developers can easily traverse and extract information from XML structures.

 ## Installation